decentraland/documentation/content/creator/sdk7/web-editor/smart-items.md

 For example, use this to make a platform move continually.
 Use an on*spawn trigger to activate a tween action.
 Then use \_on_state_change* triggers to keep it moving between two or more positions.

 <img src="/images/editor/on_spawn.png" width="300"/>

+## Invisible items

+Some items are not meant to be seen by the player, but are visible while editing your scene to make them easier to manage.
+This is the case for items like **Ambience**, **Trigger Area**, **Click Area**, etc.

+These items have a **Visibility** component set to invisible.
+This component doesn't affect the visibility of the items on the editor, but any item set to invisible isn't seen by players when running a preview.

 ## Making any item smart